arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/the-distinction-between-presentations-practice-stimuli-and-prompts.md

 ---
+grand_parent: 'Learning interactions and their component events '
+great_grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "The distinction between presentations, practice stimuli and prompts "
 nav_order: 5
-has_children: false
+parent: 'The components of individual learning interactions '
+title: 'The distinction between presentations, practice stimuli and prompts '
 ---
 # The distinction between presentations, practice stimuli and prompts